jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     def exception_handler():
         return None

-  the terminal shows a :doc:`/exceptions/TypeError` with a different message
+  the terminal shows a :ref:`TypeError` with a different message

   .. code-block:: python